 As you see, an ergonomic keyboard is designed for ease of use, reduced strain and pain and increased comfort on the user.
 The goal is to make the typing process efficient and more intuitive.

 As a programmer, your keyboard must meet these goals so that you can work productively.
-When looking for an ergonomic keyboard, two types are frequently used:
+When looking for an ergonomic keyboard, three types are frequently found:

 This keyboard has a wave-like or concave shape that is slightly peaked in the middle.
 It has the appearance of a wavy pathway when observed from the above.